 This evergreen is native from southeastern Europe to Iran.
 Fast growing to 15–30 ft. tall and wide.
 Leathery, oblong, glossy dark green leaves are 3–7 in. long.
 Blooms in spring or early summer, bearing 3–5-in. spikes of fragrant, creamy white flowers that are often hidden by the leaves.
 Flowers are followed by small black fruit.
 Needs reasonably good drainage.
 Can thrive with little to regular water (regular applications of moisture and nutrients will speed growth and keep top dense).
 Needs some shade in hottest climates; can take sun or shade elsewhere.
 Tolerates salt spray.

-Very slowly forms a dense mound to about 2 ft. high and 5 ft. wide (taller in the Pacific Northwest).
+Very slowly forms a dense mound to about 2 ft. tall and 5 ft. wide (taller in the Pacific Northwest).
 Though very dwarf, it has full-size leaves like those of the species.
-Can be used asgroundcover.'Otto Luyken’
+Can be used as a groundcover.‘Otto Luyken’

-To 4–6 ft. tall, 6–8 ft. wide (wider with age).
-Branchesangle upward and outward from base.
-Narrow, willowlike leaves to 5 in. long. versatile plant; good for low screen, foundation plant, bank cover (with branches pegged down), or espalier.
+Grows to 4–6 ft. tall and 6–8 ft. wide (wider with age).
+Branches angle upward and outward from the base.
+Narrow, willowlike leaves to 5 in. long.
+Versatile plant; good for a low screen, foundation plant, bank cover (with branches pegged down), or espalier.